yohannes911/select2/doc/select2.md

            active[i] = false
            return false

--- -- 3.2. if I am the token owner, wait till either the other thread changes its state or I am waken up
+-- -- 3.2. if I am the token owner, possibly wake the other thread up, wait till either the other thread changes its state or I am waken up

        else
 		  wait[i] = true